leloykun/leloykun.github.io/content/ponder/grpo-flaw/index.md

 - If your agent gets a very low (negative) reward, then it must be getting things consistently wrong--and this must be punished severely.
 And
 - If it gets a very high reward, then it must be getting things consistently right--and this must be encouraged a lot more.

----
+## More conrete example

-Here's a concrete example: Suppose we have 5+ sources of rewards per rollout and we sample 7 rollouts per iteration.
+Suppose we have 5+ sources of rewards per rollout and we sample 7 rollouts per iteration.
 And suppose,

 At iteration 1, we get: